Mandiraja, Banjarnegara: Demography

 In 2010, the district had a population of 63,779 inhabitants.
 In the 2020 census, Mandiraja District had the third-largest population in the Banjarnegara Regency after the Punggelan and Purwanegara districts, with 78,090 inhabitants, which is spread over 16 villages.
-Mandiraja has a gender difference ratio of 96.22%, a population growth of 1.99%.
+The official estimate as at mid 2024 was 83,462.
+Mandiraja has a gender difference ratio of 102.28 to 100, and an average annual population growth of 1.09% between 2020 and 2024.
 Mandiraja is inhabited by various ethnic groups; the Javanese ethnic group is indigenous to this region, while besides them in Mandiraja there are also other ethnic groups such as Sundanese, Chinese, Arabs And others.